University of Auckland Faculty of Medical and Health Sciences: Schools and departments

+Te Kupenga Hauora Māori, a department led by Papaarangi Reid, promotes teaching about Māori health and deeper understanding and knowledge of health inequities between Māori and non-Māori.

-The Philson Library in the School of Medicine is named after Thomas Moore Philson, a notable doctor and medical superintendent of Auckland Hospital, who set up a trust fund to found a medical library for students.
+The Philson Library opened in 1970 and is named after Thomas Moore Philson, a notable doctor and medical superintendent of Auckland Hospital, who set up a trust fund to found a medical library for students.